 How to make tarragon chicken

-The classic tarragon chicken is a French dish of chicken served in a rich sauce of heavy cream and wine.
+The classic recipe is a French dish of chicken served in a rich sauce of heavy cream and wine.
 It’s delicious, but takes some work and is not particularly healthy.

 I based this recipe on my tried and tested tutorial on how to bake chicken breast.
-Essentially adding the tarragon sauce to the basic recipe and then baking the chicken.
+Essentially adding the tarragon sauce to the basic recipe and then baking in the oven.

 I use medium-sized, 8 oz chicken breasts, and they are fully cooked after 15-20 minutes in a hot (450F) oven.
 If your chicken breasts are larger, you will need to bake them longer.
-The best way to know for sure that they’re done is to use an instant-read thermometer.
+The best way to know for sure that they are fully cooked is to use an instant-read thermometer.

 What can I use instead of tarragon?